vitali-fedulov/imagehash/README.md

 The package is a pre-filtering **first step**.
 The **second step** requires a more precise but slower package [images4](https://github.com/vitali-fedulov/images4) on the image set produced in the first step.
 This 2 step sequence (imagehash > images4) is necessary, because direct one-to-all comparison with images4 might be slow for very large image collections.
 For smaller image sets it is better to skip the first step altogether.

+imagehash can be sufficient for near-duplicate detection, when `const numBuckets` is set to a very high value.

 [Go doc](https://pkg.go.dev/github.com/vitali-fedulov/imagehash)

 [Algorithm](https://vitali-fedulov.github.io/similar.pictures/algorithm-for-hashing-high-dimensional-float-vectors.html)